projectcaluma/ember-alexandria/README.md

 `ember-alexandria/services/config` which you then have to pass as `config` to alexandria.

+This is needed since an engine does not merge its env into the host apps.
+See https://github.com/ember-engines/ember-engines/issues/176 for more info.

 If you mounted alexandria with query params `this.mount("ember-alexandria", {path: "/:your_query_param/documents/"});` you can access the query params in you config service (as shown in the example